mhm-ufz/mhm-ufz.github.io/_about/about.md

 ---
 permalink: /about/
+classes: wide
+author_profile: false
 title: "About"
 excerpt: "About mHM."
 ---

 Here can you find various pages showing different things all about mHM.

 ## Team